De-essing: Process

 De-essing is a dynamic audio editing process, only working when the level of the signal in the sibilant range (the ess sound) exceeds a set threshold.
 De-essing temporarily reduces the level of high-frequency content in the signal when a sibilant ess sound is present.
 De-essing differs from equalization, which is a static change in level among many frequencies.
 However, equalization of the ess frequencies alone can be manipulated to reduce the level of sibilance.

 There are several time- and frequency-based algorithms that can reduce sibilance or de-ess the sound.
-Time-domain approaches, such as bandpass filters, are more suited to real-time applications such as live radio due to less constraint on digital signal processor.
+Time-domain approaches, such as bandpass filters, are more suited to real-time applications such as live radio due to fewer constraints on digital signal processing.
 Playback or offline applications incorporate methods based on the fast Fourier transform (FFT).

 Using a dedicated plugin

 In the current digital stronghold of audio production, the most commonly used tool for reducing sibilance is a de-esser plugin.
-A dynamic equalizer can be used to achieve the same effects as a de-esser, however, plugin manufacturers have tailored these tools to operate efficiently within the mid-high to high frequencies.
+A dynamic equalizer can be used to achieve the same effects as a de-esser; however, plugin manufacturers have tailored these tools to operate efficiently within the mid-high to high frequencies.

 A de-essing plugin will compress the desired signal according to the amplitude of the selected frequency as it passes over a preset threshold.
-In the case of excessive sibilance anywhere from 4 to 10 kHz will often be where the problem resides.
+In the case of excessive sibilance, anywhere from 4 to 10 kHz will often be where the problem resides.
 Certain plugins will shape the envelope of the compression to achieve a more musical effect.

 Over de-essing can result in the over-manipulation of transients, resulting in the softening or hardening of certain consonants, yielding undesirable effects.